IBM/csm-dach-cloud-native-labs/additional/microservices.md

 ```
 That's looking good, all needed variables are there.
 Exit the running container typing _exit_.

-Before we try out the application, we need to create a route to expose the service to external connections - same as we did in previous exercises:
+Before we try out the application, we need to create a route to expose the service to external connections.

+First, let's create an insecure route, same as we did in previous exercises:
 ```
 user1$ oc expose service/wordpress
 ```